infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 #### Add props

 - The options prop can be any structure that you want (e.g. flat array of values, object where the key is the option value and the value is the label, etc).
-For our SelectField guide, we'll be doing an array of objects.
+For our `SelectField` guide, we'll be doing an array of objects.

 - We will support multi-select (by default) as well as a single select.

 - We will override the value prop.

 - A new renderValue prop can be used to format and display a custom text value.
-This can be useful when the TextField is not multiline, but your SelectField is.
+This can be useful when the `TextField` is not multiline, but your `SelectField` is.

-- Additionally, we'll add a new event callback called onSelect since that makes more sense for a SelectField.
-However, feel free to override TextField's onChange if you prefer.
+- Additionally, we'll add a new event callback called `onSelect` since that makes more sense for a `SelectField`.
+However, feel free to override `TextField`'s `onChange` if you prefer.

 ```tsx
 export interface SelectFieldProps